-The Company's second development candidate is EVT801, a small-molecule selective inhibitor of vascular endothelial growth factor receptor 3 (VEGFR3).
+Kazia is also developing EVT801, a small-molecule selective inhibitor of vascular endothelial growth factor receptor 3 (VEGFR3).
 EVT801 was originally discovered by Sanofi SA and was licensed to Evotec SE as part of a broader transaction.
 Evotec conducted an extensive program of preclinical development, which showed compelling evidence of activity in broad range of animal models.
 The drug was licensed to Kazia in April 2021.